TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   their respective means) but also how far the `y` value for the observation is from the regression line you would get by dropping this observation.
-The further the `y` value of the omitted observation is from the regression line (the larger the 'residual'), and the larger the influence of the observation, the higher the observations influence will be. **Cook's distance** is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
-Cook's distance values greater than `0.5` suggest the corresponding observation has high influence on the fit, and observations with Cook's distances greater than `1.0` are considered to have very high influence.
+The further the `y` value of the omitted observation is from the regression line (the larger the 'jackknife residual'), and the larger the influence of the observation, the higher the observations influence will be. **Cook's distance** is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
+  Cook's distance values greater than `0.5-1.0` are usually considered to suggest the corresponding observation has high influence on the fit, and observations with Cook's distances greater than `1.0` are considered to have very high influence.
+  Some textbooks suggest cutoffs of `1.0` for high and `2.0` for very high.
+A better indicator may be observations with Cook's distances greater than three times the standard deviation of Cook's distances for all observations in the sample.

 When `plot()` is called on the fit returned by `lm()` (which is an object of class `lm`), the call is redirected to the specialized function `plot.lm()`, that knows how to generate a variety of diagnostic plots for a linear fit.
-This is just like calling `summary()` on an object of class `lm` will redirect the call to the specialized function `summary.lm()` that knows how to calculate summary statistics for a linear fit.
-In general, code writers developing classes of their own can specify class-specific versions for a number of 'generic' functions, perhaps most notably 'plot()' and 'summary()'.
+This is just like calling `summary()` on an object of class `lm` redirects the call to the specialized function `summary.lm()` which knows how to calculate summary statistics for a linear fit.
+In general, code writers developing classes of their own can specify class-specific versions for a number of 'generic' functions, most notably 'plot()' and 'summary()'.

 ```